UpCloudLtd/uks-instructions/README.md

 ### Kubeconfig

-You can get your kubeconfig by going to the
+You can get your kubeconfig by going to your cluster details page in [Control Panel](https://hub.upcloud.com/kubernetes).
+Alternatively, if you use Terraform you can leverage `local_file` provider to create kubeconfig file after the cluster is deleted ([see terraform example](terraform/main.tf))

 ## Exposing Services